MUnique/OpenMU/deploy/distributed/README.md

 should be created.

-Click on 'Install', wait a bit until the database is set up and filled with the data and voila, OpenMU is ready to use.
+Click on 'Install', wait a bit until the database is set up and filled with the data.
+OpenMU should now be ready to use.

 ## Environment variables